whydinkov/interspeech-2019/docs/experiment_setup.md

     'speech_embeddings': 0,  # 0,1
 }
 ```
+Each group of embeddings can be activated or deactivated.
+With that said, the final embeddings that feed nn/lr is a joined combination of all activated features in one long vector.
+Example `[{activate_feature_group1 x768 float}, {activated_feature_group2 x600 float}]` thus generating a vector with (768+600) features.

 # Experiment execution
 To actually run experiments you will need to execute `src\main.py`.
 Please revisit the file